 (Remember that first required GALILEE session in the courtroom when Professor Jones and I moderated a panel of recent graduates working in public interest?
 Those graduates were all working in the fellowships this blog is talking about.)

-The applications for these fellowships are due in September, right about when you return to campus, and the most competitive applicants are talking to organizations right now.
-With that in mind, if you plan to apply to these fellowships in the fall, please meet with me by May 15.
+The applications for these fellowships are due in September, right about when you return to campus, and the most competitive applicants have selected an organization or are actively talking to organizations now.
+With that in mind, if you plan to apply to these fellowships in the fall, please meet with me in person, by skype, or by phone ASAP.

 You can always schedule a time to talk with me on symplicity.
-I am available by skype, phone, in-person in Chicago, or in-person when I am on-campus.
+I am available by skype, phone, or in-person here in Chicago.
 I am happy to talk with you at anytime but in addition to that…

-Please feel free to pop in during these hours or schedule with me on symplicity if you want to talk at any other time.
+I am holding walk-in hours in Notre Dame’s Chicago office, 224 S. Michigan Ave, Suite 250, from 12-2 every Wednesday and Thursday this summer.
+Please feel free to pop in during these hours if you’re working in Chicago, give me a call, or schedule with me on symplicity if you want to talk at any other time.

 This opportunity is not too good to be true.
 With most jobs, you are competing with hundreds and potentially thousands of law students at other law schools but with this one, you are only competing with a few applicants from Notre Dame Law School.
 Don’t assume you aren’t a good candidate or are not interested in public interest work.
 This opportunity is very broad.
 You can even do corporate work.
 Come talk to me before counting yourself out.